webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

 ## Communication Management and Meetings

 - **Synchronous Communication**
   - real-time communication.
-Face-to-face(in person, phone or videoconference) with all parties.
+Face-to-face(in person, phone or video conference) with all parties.
 - **Asynchronous Communication**
   - delay in communication. email, SMS.
 Leaves documentation notes.
 - **Written Communication**